Big European states call for cryptocurrency curbs to protect consumers | Business

 Scholz said authorities should take a tough approach and this should include a ban on any private sector activities if regulatory requirements were not met.
 The five countries want all stablecoins to be pledged at a ratio of 1:1 with fiat currency, with reserve assets denominated in the euro or other currencies of EU members states, and deposited in an EU-approved institution.

 All entities operating as part of a stablecoin scheme should be registered in the EU, they said.
 Such a move would likely impact the Geneva-based Libra Association, which plans to issue and govern Libra.
-The association did not immediately respond to a request for comment.
+The association declined to comment.
+It has previously said that it welcomed regulatory scrutiny.

 "We're waiting for the Commission to issue very strong and very clear rules to avoid the misuse of cryptocurrencies for terrorist activities or for money laundering," French Finance Minister Bruno Le Maire said.
 "The central bank, I mean the ECB, is the only one to be allowed to issue a currency.
 And this point, it's something that cannot be jeopardized or weakened by any kind of project including the so-called Libra project," Le Maire added.